-According to the NWA, the Reserve is the quantity and quality of water required to satisfy basic human needs and to protect aquatic ecosystems, in order to secure ecological sustainable management of significant water resources.
-The Reserve, therefore, consists of two distinct components: (1) basic human needs and (2) the Ecological Water Requirements, (EWRs).
+Reserve (According to the NWA) - The quantity and quality of water required to satisfy basic human needs and to protect aquatic ecosystems, to secure ecological sustainable management of significant water resources.
+The Reserve consists of two distinct components: (1) basic human needs and (2) the Ecological Water Requirements, (EWRs).

-Resources Directed Measures (RDM) focus on the quantity and quality of the water resource itself, regarding it as an ecosystem rather than a commodity.
+Resources Directed Measures (RDM) - the quantity and quality of the water resource itself, regarding it as an ecosystem rather than a commodity.
 RDMs comprise Classes, Reserve and RQOs as components.

-Resource Quality Objectives (RQOs) are a numerical or descriptive (narrative) statement of the conditions which should be met in the receiving water resource, in terms of resource quality, in order to ensure that the water resource is protected.
+Resource Quality Objectives (RQOs) numerical or descriptive (narrative) statement of the conditions which should be met in the receiving water resource, in terms of resource quality, in order to ensure that the water resource is protected.
 They might describe, amongst others, the quantity, pattern, and timing of instream flow; water quality; the character and condition of riparian habitat, and the characteristics and condition of the aquatic biota.

-Runoff is the flow of water occurring on the ground surface when excess rainwater, stormwater, meltwater, or other sources, can no longer sufficiently rapidly infiltrate in the soil.
+Runoff - the flow of water occurring on the ground surface when excess rainwater, stormwater, meltwater, or other sources, can no longer sufficiently rapidly infiltrate in the soil.
 Surface runoff replenishes groundwater and surface water resources as it percolates through soil profiles or moves into streams and rivers.

-Source: In water resource management, "source" refers to the source of an impact, usually on a water resource.
+Source - (In water resource management) The source of an impact, usually on a water resource.
 The relationship between "Source" and "Resource" is similar to the relationships between "Cause" and "Effect" or "Aspect" and "Impact," as per the ISO 14001 definitions.
 The "Resource" or the "water resource" is part of the receiving environment

-Wastewater is any water used from domestic, industrial, commercial, or agricultural activities, surface runoff or stormwater, which may contain physical, chemical, and biological pollutants.
+Wastewater - any water used from domestic, industrial, commercial, or agricultural activities, surface runoff or stormwater, which may contain physical, chemical, and biological pollutants.